1amchris/Sudoku/README.md

 	------------- FOR THE TIME -------------

-	The "time": "0:0:0:0" stands for "[days]:[hours]:[minutes]:[seconds]"
+	The "time": "0:0:0:0" reads "[days]:[hours]:[minutes]:[seconds]"
 	The time is listed as 0:0:0:0 when the sudoku has never been attempted.

 	------------- FOR THE LEVEL -------------

 	The "level" is arbitrary, anything can be written there.
-It is solely as reference.
-	anything is valid; please be nice ;P
+It is solely as reference. anything is valid; please be nice ;P

 	------------- CONCLUSION -------------

-	Congratulations on reaching the bottom, hope you enjoy this your sudokus
+	Congratulations on reaching the bottom, hope
+	you enjoy your sudokus in the command prompt.

 	For further programs and fun stuff, check out our github pages:
 		github.com/1amchris/
 		github.com//
-	*/